 Every year our Open Access program features 450+ events by Melbourne's most interesting (and independent) artists and community members across every possible artform imaginable.
 Big names stand-by-side with emerging artists and everyday citizens with something to say.

-The Fringe Hub is the epicentre of all things Fringe and features a bold program of over 60 events across venues at the Lithuanian Club and Arts House in North Melbourne.
-Our legendary Festival Club is our meeting place, our town hall, our city square (AKA the social heart of the Festival), a place for our community to gather for some eye-opening free performances.
+The Fringe Hub is the epicentre of all things Fringe and features a bold program of events at Trades Hall.
+Our legendary Club Fringe is our meeting place, our town hall, our city square (AKA the social heart of the Festival), a place for our community to gather for some eye-opening free performances.

 Melbourne Fringe is unlike other Fringe festivals.
 We take creative risks too.
 Each year, we collaborate with Australia's leading artists, companies and venues to commission and present a free program of new and bold public artworks for all of Melbourne to enjoy.